tfortune88/walmart/README.md

 # walmart
 This is the Walmart Take Home Assignment

+## Overview
+First of all, let me say "THANK YOU" for the giving me a chance to be a part of the Walmart team in PDX.
+Here are some interesting facts:

+1. This is my first Node application - Let's see if I can figure it out!
+1. I'm time boxing this challenge to keep it under 10 hours
+1. I hope I get the opportunity to meet the team soon
+1. I want to kick Amazon's A**

 ## Requirements
 ### Challange
 Please see this list of item ids.
 Each id, represents a product in Walmart's catalogue.
 You are to write a REST search API that takes in a keyword and returns the list of products that have descriptions containing the keyword.
 A sample keyword would be backpack and that should return 3 products, i.e. 35613901, 35813552, 23117408.